 IoT Sensor-Based Networks

 IoT, or the Internet of Things, is a general term used to describe a system of connected objects such as machines, sensors, actuators, or any electronic device with the capability for communication.
-Each object within this system can communicate wirelessly with other objects, either directly or over a larger network.
-IoT communication works intelligently and automatically, without human intervention needed to enable the communication.
+Each object within an Internet of Things sensor network can communicate wirelessly with other objects, either directly or over a larger network.
+End-to-end IoT solutions work intelligently and automatically, without human intervention needed to enable the communication.

 1.